Newton's Laws Of Motion

 2nd law: the Acceleration of an object is equal to the sum of forces / the object's mass (acceleration = sum of forces / object's mass).
 Sometimes expressed as sum of forces = mass * acceleration , however, the former is preferred as it shows the positive relationship between acceleration and the force and the negative relationship between its mass.

-If an object A exerts force on another object B, an equal force will be applied to object A. This can be seen when a swimmer pushed against a wall to propel themselves in the opposite direction across a pool.
+If an object A exerts force on another object B, an equal and opposite force will be applied to object A. This can be seen when a swimmer pushes against a wall to propel themselves in the opposite direction across a pool.